There is a common misconception that to rank highly you have to build lots of backlinks.

 The key with memes is to use them sparingly and to seize on the moment.
 While there are exceptions, most memes have a finite lifespan.
 They might only be popular for a few days or weeks.
 The more agile you are in creating clever memes, the more shares and exposure you’ll earn.

 There are more than a dozen different types of visual content, but these three stand out.
-They’re magnetic, engaging, and have the ability to help you earn links and generate traffic.
-Set a goal of creating at least one of each per month and track the results.
+They’re magnetic, engaging, and have the ability to help you earn high quality links and generate traffic.
+Set a goal of creating at least one of each per month and track the search results.
 You’ll like what you see.

 Not all website traffic and clicks are created equal – at least in the eyes of Google.
 The search engine firmly believes in something it calls “long clicks.”
-These are sessions where a user searches for something, clicks on your page, and then doesn’t return to the results page afterwards.
+These are sessions where a user searches for something, clicks on your page, and then doesn’t return to the search results page afterwards.
 A long click is an indicator that the visitor found what they were looking for.

 Want to cultivate long clicks?
 Try developing newsworthy content that’s timely and relevant.